i-MSCP/plugins/incubator/PhpSwitcher/README.md

 Once it's done and if all goes well, your customers should be able to switch to this new PHP version using their own PhpSwitcher interface, which is available in the **Domains** section.

-**Note:** You must of course adjust the parameters above according the PHP version you want to add.
+**Note:** You must of course adjust the parameters above according the PHP version that you want to add.

 ### PHP configuration

 This section is only relevant if you have installed additional PHP versions using the PHP compiler ( see above ).

-First, it is important to note that it is useless to try to edit a PHP .ini file that is located under the **/etc/php5** directory.
-Indeed, .ini files located under that directory are only relevant for PHP versions which are provided by your distribution.
+First, it is important to note that it is useless to try to edit a PHP .ini file that is located under the **/etc/php5** directory for a PHP version which has been installed by the PHP compiler.
+Indeed, the .ini files located under that directory are only relevant for the PHP versions which are provided by your distribution.

 For the same reasons, it is useless to try to enable or disable a PHP module using the command line tools ( php5enmod/php5dismod ) which are provided by your distribution.
-Those tools only operate on .ini files that are provided by your distribution.
+Those tools only operate on the .ini files that are provided by your distribution.

 By default, the PHP compiler installs additional PHP versions in its own subtree which is **/opt/phpswitcher**.
-Thus, if you want modify any file related to a PHP version which has been installed by the PHP compiler, you must look in that subtree.
-The following layout apply for PHP .ini files:
+Thus, if you want to modify any file related to a PHP version which has been installed by the PHP compiler, you must look in that subtree.
+The following layout apply for the PHP .ini files:

 - The default php.ini file is located at **/opt/phpswitcher/\<php_version\>/etc/php/php.ini**
-- Additional .ini files if any are loaded from the **/opt/phpswitcher/\<php_version\>/etc/php/conf.d** directory
+- Additional .ini files if any are located in the **/opt/phpswitcher/\<php_version\>/etc/php/conf.d** directory
-- PHP .ini files for i-MSCP customers are located at **/var/www/fcgi/\<domain.tld\>/php5**
+- PHP .ini files for i-MSCP customers are located under the **/var/www/fcgi/\<domain.tld\>/php5** directory

 ##### PHP extensions ( modules )

 For convenience, most of PHP extensions are compiled as shared modules by the PHP compiler.
-When installing a new PHP version, the PHP compiler create a specific .ini file that enable all available PHP extensions.
+When installing a new PHP version, the PHP compiler create a specific .ini file that enable most of available PHP extensions.
 This file is is located at **/opt/phpswitcher/\<php_version\>/etc/conf.d/modules.ini**.

 Here, a single .ini file is used for ease.
 This is not as in Debian where an .ini file is created for each modules.
-To disable a specific module, you must just comment out the related line in the modules.ini file with a semicolon and restart the Web server.
+To enable/disable a specific module, you must just edit the **/opt/phpswitcher/\<php_version\>/etc/conf.d/modules.ini** file and then, restart the Web server.

 ### Memcached Support

-In order, to enable memcached support, you must:
+The PhpSwitcher plugin backend side can make usage of memcached for a faster data retrieval.
+In order to enable memcached support, you must:

 1. Be sure that all requirements as stated in the requirements section are meets
 2. Enable memcached support by editing the plugin configuration file ( see below for available parameters )
-5. Update the plugin list through the plugin management interface
+3. Update the plugin list through the plugin management interface

 #### Memcached configuration parameters